The Best High Teas In Perth This Mother’s Day

 Expect luxe bites like smoked salmon and caviar on brioche, tarragon chicken rillette profiteroles and elevated egg and cucumber sandwiches, alongside picture-perfect desserts such as the raspberry frangipane tartlet.
 All paired with a huge selection of teas, of course, or upgrade with the pairing of an expertly crafted Chambord cocktail.

-TWR is indulgent but never stuffy, and I adore it for a pre-celebration tipple or an excuse to feel a little fancy on a weekend afternoon.
+TWR is indulgent but never stuffy, and the most gorgeous destination for a pre-celebration tipple or an excuse to feel a little fancy on a weekend afternoon.

 INSIDER INTEL: